enlytaibot/kodey-reactnative-sample/README.md

 ## Objectives

-In this sample, we will explore how Kodey.ai can create projects for react.
+In this sample, we will explore how Kodey.ai can create projects for React Native.

 ## Project Setup & Steps